INSTRUCTORS

 George Kennedy, 7th Dan, Shihan, began his training in 1972 at the Aikido Center of Atlanta and became Chief Instructor and Dojo-cho in 1989.
 After a successful career in commercial art, Kennedy gained valuable teaching and administrative experience as Department Chair of Visual Communications and Continuing Education at the Art Institute of Atlanta.
 In 1997 he earned a Masters Degree in Conflict Resolution and embarked on a second career developing and teaching Conflict Management and Violence Studies courses at Oglethorpe University.
 Kennedy Shihan has also developed Aikido-based defensive tactics courses for Law Enforcement and has been a contributing member of the Georgia Association of Defensive Tactics Instructors.
 These activities reflect his belief that Aikido is both an effective method of self defense and a path of peace and reconciliation.
 He has served on the Board of Directors of the USAF since it's inception in 2007.
 He is chair of the Dispute Resolution Committee and is the main author of the USAF Student Guide.

-Kennedy Shihan teaches Tuesdays and Thursdays at noon and Saturdays at 11AM.
-(Full Calendar)
+Kennedy Shihan teaches Tuesdays and Thursdays 12-1pm and Saturdays at 11am.

 RICHARD NARDI

 Richard Nardi, 6th Dan, Shidoin, was born in Cleveland, Ohio, and moved to Atlanta in 1974.
-After studying another martial art for one year in Taiwan, Nardi began his Aikido training at the Aikido Center in 1984.
+After briefly studying a different martial art in Taiwan, he began his Aikido training at the Aikido Center of Atlanta in 1984.
 He is a retired physician’s assistant in anesthesia at Grady Hospital, a husband and the father of two.
 He is known for his powerful technique and superb ukemi skills.
+Richard teaches Monday & Wednesday evenings from 6:00-7:00pm.

 EDWIN STEARNS